Car Insurance for International Drivers: Foreign License Coverage in the US

 3. Pay applicable fees — your license validity may be tied to your visa expiration date

-4. Ensure your license is REAL ID compliant — required for domestic air travel since May 2025
+4. Ensure your license is REAL ID compliant — enforcement for domestic air travel has been in effect since May 7, 2025

 License Tied to Visa Status